Samsung/tizen-docs/docs/application/web/guides/tau/tau-porting.md

 | [Tabs](../../api/latest/ui_fw_api/Mobile_UIComponents/mobile_Tabs.htm) | The tabs component shows an unordered list of buttons on the screen wrapped together in a single group. |
 | [Text Enveloper](../../api/latest/ui_fw_api/Mobile_UIComponents/mobile_TextEnveloper.htm) | The text enveloper component changes a text item to a button. |

-## Deprecated Components
+## Deprecated components

-Some mobile components are deprecated and no longer supported since 2.4.
+Some mobile components are deprecated and no longer supported since Tizen 2.4.
 Instead of using deprecated components, see the following table and replace the components by new components or an HTML element.

 For more information on deprecated components, see the [Mobile Component API Reference](../../api/latest/ui_fw_api/Mobile_UIComponents/mobile_component_list.htm).